m0hitpandey/AzureProject/README.md

 - Build a scalable, cloud-native ETL/ELT pipeline
 - Apply the Medallion architecture pattern (Bronze / Silver / Gold)
 - Practice orchestration and transformation on Azure
-- Model curated data into a Star Schema and serve it via a Fabric Warehouse
+- Model curated data into a Star Schema

 ---